-Peter Schäfer has suggested employing the word “Judeophobia,” but only in connection with Roman loathing of Jews and Judaism, which he understands to entail a dimension of fear resulting from the spread of Judaism within Roman society and the perception of this phenomenon as a threat.
+Peter Schäfer has suggested employing the word “Judeophobia,” but only in connection with the Roman loathing of Jews and Judaism, which he understands to entail a dimension of fear resulting from the spread of Judaism within Roman society and the perception of this phenomenon as a threat.
 As far as the Greek and Egyptian hatred of Jews is concerned, Schäfer prefers the term antisemitism.
-It would be wrong, however, to infer from Schäfer’s analysis that he opposes Greek antisemitism and Roman Judeophobia in general.
-He would certainly agree that we must look at each and every author to determine the nature of the latter’s attitude vis-à-vis the Jews.
-The problem with “Judeophobia” remains that even though some texts convey the notion that Jews and their customs constituted a threat for Roman mores, it is doubtful that we can ascribe “fear” to any Roman author.
+It would be wrong, however, to infer from Schäfer’s analysis that he contrasts Greek antisemitism with Roman Judeophobia in general.
+He would certainly agree that we must look at each author to determine the nature of the latter’s attitude vis-à-vis the Jews.
+The problem with “Judeophobia” remains that even though some texts convey the notion that Jews and their customs constituted a threat to Roman mores, it is doubtful that we can ascribe fear to any Roman author.

-Despite the problems raised by the word “antisemitism,” I deem it possible to use it in relation to the ancient evidence if we agree to define the term merely as “hostility toward Jews” (Judenfeindschaft) or “Jew-hatred” (Judenhass).
-We will have to keep in mind, though, that in connection with Antiquity it does not entail a racial or racist connotation and that what comes most often under attack are the customs and the way of life of the Jews.
-Moreover, when addressing a non-academic audience, it seems preferable to avoid “antisemitism” in connection with Antiquity and to speak of hostility or hatred toward Jews, in order to emphasize the importance of historical contexts and historical evolutions.

-As Schäfer emphasizes, the discussion pertains not only to the terms that we can use, but also to the question whether there is something unique about the hostility directed at Jews in Antiquity, when compared to that faced by other ethnic groups.
-He answers this question positively and argues that the accusation of xenophobia/misanthropy is “the core of antiSemitism.”
-For him, this accusation is what unables scholars to speak of antisemitism in Antiquity rather than of anti-Judaism.
+As Schäfer emphasizes, the discussion pertains not only to the terms that we should use but also to the question of whether there is something unique about the hostility directed at Jews in Antiquity compared to that directed at other ethnic groups.
+Schäfer states that there is, in fact, something unique about it and claims that the accusation that the Jews are misanthropic is “the core of antiSemitism.”
+For him, this accusation is why it is legitimate for scholars to speak of antisemitism in Antiquity rather than of anti-Judaism.
 To quote Schäfer again, “the Greco-Egyptian and Greek authors […] turned Jewish separateness into a monstrous conspiracy against humankind and the values shared by all civilized human beings, and it is therefore their attitude which determines anti-Semitism.”

-I concur with Schäfer’s identification of misanthropy as the most specific charge levelled against the Jews in Antiquity.
-It must be emphasized from the outset that Jews were the only people in Antiquity to be accused of behaving in a misanthropic way—later on, Christians were occasionally labelled as misanthropes too, but much more rarely, and in part because they were not clearly distinguished from Jews yet.
+I concur with Schäfer’s identification of misanthropy as the most specific charge leveled against the Jews in Antiquity.
+It must be emphasized from the outset that Jews were the only people in Antiquity to be accused of behaving in a misanthropic way—later on, Christians were occasionally labeled as misanthropes too, but much more rarely.
 We shall see below what this characterization may have entailed.
-I doubt, however, that the description of the Jewish way of life as misanthropic in Diodorus’s Historical Library 40.3 or in Pompeius Trogus’s Philippic Histories 36.2.15 deserves the label “antisemitic.”
+I doubt, however, that the description of the Jewish way of life as misanthropic is systematically antisemitic.
+Passages such as Diodorus’s Historical Library 40.3 or Pompeius Trogus’s Philippic Histories 36.2.15, for example, hardly deserve the label “antisemitic.”
 Insofar as these texts display no clear hostility toward the Jews, they should rather be viewed as cases of ethnic prejudice.
-Again, we must assess each and every text for its own sake.
+Again, we must examine every text for its own sake.

 In order to properly assess the significance of the accusations of misanthropy directed at the Jews in Antiquity, we must also keep in mind that some Jewish authors—most prominently Philo of Alexandria and Flavius Josephus—were aware of these accusations and explicitly tried to refute them.
-Moreover, not every prejudice against the Jews received such an explicit and detailed treatment in Philo’s and Josephus’s works.
+Not every prejudice against the Jews received such an explicit and detailed treatment in Philo’s and Josephus’s works.